Skip to main content

 The naming convention is the coordination mechanism

 TransportKeys are derived deterministically from region names.
-When two repeaters both configure a region called sea, they generate the same TransportKey and will therefore match the same transport codes.
+When two repeaters both configure a region called sea, they derive the same TransportKey; for each scoped packet, they compute the same transport code from that key and the packet payload, so forwarding matches without a separate key exchange.
 No separate key distribution or coordination is needed — agreement on region names is the entire protocol.
+This is why a published naming standard matters.

 The hierarchy is administrative, not functional